therealpaulgg/portfolio-svelte/src/markdown/skills.md

 ### Engineer II | Carvana | May 2022 - Present

 - Full stack developer.
 React for frontend, .NET Core with C# for backend.
+- Have worked on many significant projects relating to improving vehicle registrations
+- Built & maintained various REST & GraphQL APIs
+- Learned .NET and C# in a month, enabling immediate contributions to backend code

 ### Senior Associate Software Engineer | L3Harris Technologies | February 2021 – May 2022